CESNET/eInfra-docs/main/index.md

 ## How to Read the Documentation

-1. Select the subject of interest from the left column or use the Search tool in the upper right corner.
+1. Select the subject of interest from the left column (where applicable) or use the Search tool in the upper right corner.
 1. Scan for all the notes and reminders on the page.
 1. If more information is needed, read the details and **look for examples** illustrating the concepts.